 The Corporate Governance and Nominating Committee will consider for nomination all bona fide candidates proposed by management or shareholders and will nominate directors that it believes will serve the best interests of the Company and its shareholders.
 Candidates must have the education, business or organizational experience and skills that will enable them to excel in carrying out their responsibilities on the Board of Directors.
 Candidates must possess and have demonstrated in professional endeavor the highest personal and professional ethics, integrity and values, and be committed to representing the long-term best interests of shareholders.
 Further, candidates must have an inquisitive and objective perspective, practical wisdom and mature judgment, and be willing and able to challenge management in a constructive manner.
 Candidates will also be judged on their ability to work in a collegial manner with a sense of common purpose, energy, industry knowledge, business sense and trust with other members of the Board of Directors and management, as one group acting in unison to solve difficult problems as they may arise.
 The candidate's specific knowledge of the Company, its markets, and its strategy will also be considered.
-When evaluating candidates, the Corporate Governance and Nominating Committee considers the diversity of experience and skills of the current directors on the Board, the long-term needs of the Company based on its strategic direction and responsible succession planning for all Board positions, and selects the candidate(s) who would provide the most value to the Board, management and shareholders.
+When evaluating candidates, the Corporate Governance and Nominating Committee considers the diversity of the backgrounds, experience and skills of the current directors on the Board of Directors, including their gender, age, ethnic and cultural backgrounds, the long-term needs of the Company based on its strategic direction and responsible succession planning for all Board positions, and selects the candidates who will provide the most value to the Board of Directors, management and shareholders.
 The Corporate Governance and Nominating Committee monitors its assessment of diversity as part of the annual self-evaluation process.